-Study designed to examine and evaluate investments, financial institutions, and financial management.
-From the assumed perspective of a financial manager of an enterprise, discussion includes corporate financial theory, financial analysis and planning, security markets, stock and bond valuation, capital structure theory, capital budgeting, and international finance.
-3 Credits (3 Lecture) Prerequisite(s): ACC113 and MTH160.
+To provide an overview of investments, financial institutions, and financial management.
+This course assumes the student is the financial manager of an enterprise.
+Areas of study include corporate financial theory, financial analysis and planning, security markets, stock and bond valuation, capital structure theory, capital budgeting, and international finance.
+3 Credits (3 Lecture) Prerequisite(s): ACC113 and MTH160 or ACC113 and MTH153.

 Money and Banking

 In-depth study of the role and function of money, the Federal Reserve System, and the United States banking system.
 Specific subjects covered include: monetary standards, financial instruments, monetary theory, capital and money markets, rationale for interest rates, fiscal and monetary policy, inflation, sources and uses of credit and the role of financial institutions.
 3 Credits (3 Lecture) Prerequisite(s): ECO111.
 Fall Only.

 Study emphasizing the process of planning the accumulation, conservation, and distribution of an estate to accomplish personal tax and nontax objectives.
 Topics include federal estate and gift taxes, wills, intestacy, the probate process, the use of trusts, property ownership forms, life insurance, lifetime gifting, the unified credit, charitable deductions, intrafamily and business transfers, valuation planning, and postmortem planning techniques.
 3 Credits (3 Lecture) Prerequisite(s): FIN305 or FIN350.
 Fall Only.

 Retirement Planning and Employee Benefits

 Study of personal tax-deferred retirement programs and the framework for calculating annual savings needed to reach income goals.
 Focus on qualified plan design, with an emphasis on the advantages and disadvantages of specific types of qualified plans for the owners of small to medium sized businesses.
 Topics include qualified plan design, retirement planning, deferred compensation, group life and health insurance, and other employee benefits.
 3 Credits (3 Lecture) Prerequisite(s): FIN305 or FIN350.
 Spring Only.

 Study of traditional concepts of international financial management, such as international financial markets and regulation, multinational capital budgeting, foreign exchange markets, exchange rate behavior, and risk management.
 Analysis and synthesis of topics as determinants of the strategic direction of both large and small domestic enterprises.
 3 Credits (3 Lecture) Prerequisite(s): FIN350 and MGT355.
 Fall Only.